kovidgoyal/calibre/manual/virtual_libraries.rst

 A virtual library is different from a simple search.
 A search will only restrict the list of books shown in the book list.
-A virtual library does that, and in addition it also restricts the entries shown in the :guilabel:`Tag Browser` to the left.
-The Tag Browser will only show tags, authors, series, publishers, etc. that come from the books in the virtual library.
+A virtual library does that, and in addition it also restricts the entries shown in the :guilabel:`Tag browser` to the left.
+The Tag browser will only show tags, authors, series, publishers, etc. that come from the books in the virtual library.
 A virtual library thus behaves as though the actual library contains only the restricted set of books.